 Before creating a digital test in LessonUp please keep in mind the following tips.
 They will help you keep your students’ focus on the test and facilitate test correction/marking.

-In order to hand out tests to your students you need to have a Pro licence account.
+In order to hand out tests to your students you need to have a Pro subscription account.

 Try it out for free!
-After 30 days, your account will automatically become a Free licence.
+After 30 days, your account will automatically become a Free subscription.